LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   }

+As you can see, it is defining a default constructor without parameters with ``protected`` visibility.
+Default constructor is mandatory because of Hibernate need it, but it is marked with reduced visibility in order to avoid other classes use it.

 ..
 WARNING::

   In NavalPlan a lot of entities extends ``IntegrationEntity`` instead of ``BaseEntity``, anyway ``IntegrationEntity`` also extends ``BaseEntity``.

-  ``IntegrationEntity`` is a base class for all domain entities that are going to be available via web services in NavalPlan.
+  ``IntegrationEntity`` is a base class for all domain entities that are going to be available via web services in the project.
 These entities have a ``code`` attribute, which unlike ``id`` is unique among the applications to be integrated (``id`` is only unique inside one NavalPlan instance).

 In order to know if an object is new or not you will use method